 We are committed to ensuring we do not cause any unnecessary waste by promoting the use of reusable bottles and bags, our booking process is available entirely online, with no need for printed documents.

 We recognize the importance of animal welfare; we do not offer elephant riding and ensure animals are not exploited on all of our holidays.

 We aim to lead by example; we’re helping keep our local Lake District clean with regular litter picks and are promoting the use of reusable products.

-We are the member of Kathmandu Environmental Education Project (KEEP).
-We regularly collect the garbage from the trekking and climbing areas and we dispose them in respective dumping areas.
-Especially during the climbing trip, clients are applicable to pay some rubbish deposit fee and the fee will be refunded after returning the garbage like tin cans, wrapped food, plastic etc. which was taken on the trip.
+We are members of the Kathmandu Environmental Education Project (KEEP).
+We regularly collect the garbage from the trekking and climbing areas and we dispose of them in respective dumping areas.
+Especially during the climbing trip, clients are applicable to pay some rubbish deposit fee and the fee will be refunded after returning the garbage like tin cans, wrapped food, plastic, etc. which was taken on the trip.